 Malindi © Mr Mainuu

 Situated on the beach 60 miles (40km) north of Mombasa is the lazy, unashamedly hedonistic holiday resort of Malindi.
 For most the main attraction is the dazzling white sandy beaches that line the shore.
-However, for the more energetic, there is also excellent fishing to be done while on holiday in Malindi.
+However, for the more adventurous, there is also excellent fishing to be done while on holiday in Malindi.
 Trips leave early in search of barracuda, tuna and marlin, before the heat of the day sets in.

 One of the few authentic Portuguese relics left on the coast can be found on the cliffs at the southern end of Malindi harbour - the cross of Vasco da Gama bears the Portuguese coat of arms and commemorates his arrival here in 1498, definitely worth seeing on any Malindi holiday.